-It’s the only place in the world where the elusive black opal is found.
+Lightning Ridge is the only place in the world where the elusive black opal is found.

 Opal is unlike any other gemstone.
 The sheer array of colours, shapes and forms that occur in them, the way they shift at each angle and change with the light that falls onto them is truly mesmerizing.
-And black opal is the most precious of them all, enhancing the luminous colours with dazzling contrasts.
+Black opal is the most precious of them all, enhancing the luminous colours with dazzling contrasts.

 Quirky structures & signs

-There’s even a huge fossicking heap outside the Lightning Ridge information centre, where you can try your luck at finding a nugget of opal.
-Miners can dump their leftover opal rubble there, for the occasional visitors and locals alike to enjoy a bit of fossicking for fun.
+There’s even a huge fossicking heap outside the Lightning Ridge Information Centre, where you can try your luck at finding a nugget of opal.
+Miners dump their leftover opal rubble there, for the occasional visitors and locals alike to enjoy a bit of fossicking for fun.
 Of course it has already been sifted through many times.
-But you can still find some nuggets that have been overlooked in the process.
+But you can still find some nuggets that were overlooked in the process.

 And I could feel the opal fever creeping in and taking hold of me as I scavenged around it, looking for the shiny bits.
 Unsuccesfully.
-I didn’t strike it lucky.
+I didn’t strike it lucky…

-Red cardoor route.
+The red cardoor route.

 You can explore the area around town and its quirky attractions on a number of routes.
 They are marked – in a fair dinkum Lightning Ridge way – by different coloured car doors.